EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/assisted-migration.md

     {: .note-title }
     > The Upgrade Assistant can be opened to the Summary page at any time.
 To see the Summary page again, right click on the **eShopLegacyWebForms** project.
 Then, choose Upgrade from the context menu.

 2. Remove the unused proxy settings.
-In this instance, the .NET Upgrade Assistant added 3 unused settings in Program.cs.
+In this instance, the .NET Upgrade Assistant added three unused settings in Program.cs.
 These settings are generally used when migrating Web API controllers which this project doesn't have.

     {: .note-title }
     > For some migration projects, starting both projects may be necessary.
 A side-by-side migration strategy will use both projects by forwarding web APIs from the source project to the target via proxy.